quantgirluk/aleatory/README.md

 ## Overview

 The **_aleatory_** (/ˈeɪliətəri/) Python library provides functionality for simulating and visualising stochastic processes.
-More precisely, it introduces objects representing a number of continuous-time stochastic processes $X = (X_t : t\geq 0)$ and provides methods to:
+More precisely, it introduces objects representing a number of stochastic processes and provides methods to:

 - generate realizations/trajectories from each process —over discrete time sets
 - create visualisations to illustrate the processes properties and behaviour